Howell Meadors Henry

 Howell Meadors Henry (August 18, 1879 - 1956) was a history professor, dean, and author in the United States.
 He wrote The Police Control of the Slave in South Carolina.
 He was a segregationist and held discriminatory views of African Americans.

-He received a B.A. from Newberry College, an M.A. from Vanderbilt University in 1908, and a PhD from Vanderbilt in 1913.
+Born in Newberry, South Carolina, Henry received a B.A. from Newberry College, an M.A. from Vanderbilt University in 1908, and a PhD from Vanderbilt in 1913.
 He was a history professor and dean at Emory & Henry College in Emory, Virginia.
 He was involved in discussions over intercollegiate athletics at the college.